-Donald Trump countersues, seeking to turn tables on woman who accused him of rape
+A jury found Trump responsible for sexual abuse.
+Now he’s suing his accuser for saying she was raped

 In a statement in response to Trump’s counterclaim, Carroll attorney Robbie Kaplan said that Trump “again argues, contrary to both logic and fact, that he was exonerated by a jury that found that he sexually abused E Jean Carroll by forcibly inserting his fingers into her vagina.”

-She said four of five statements cited by the counterclaim were made outside of the one-year statute of limitations when a claim must be made and that the other will be dismissed by the judge.
+She said four of five statements cited by the counterclaim were made outside of the one-year statute of limitations when a claim must be made and predicted the other will be dismissed by U.S. District Judge Lewis A. Kaplan.

 “Trump’s filing is thus nothing more than his latest effort to delay accountability for what a jury has already found to be his defamation of E Jean Carroll.
 But whether he likes it or not, that accountability is coming very soon,” Kaplan said.
 Kaplan is not related to the judge.